r-unruh/mtracker/README.md

 # mtracker
 mtracker is a simple cli tool for Linux that lets you keep track of watched movies and series.
-Or any other kind of media, like video games.
+Or any other kind of media, like books and video games.

 * Designed to work well with standard Linux command line tools like grep.
 * Flat file system: All data is saved in a human-readable text file.